The Standard Formula: A Guide to Solvency II – Chapter 8: Capital Requirements

 • Underwriting risk, split into:

-• non-life underwriting risk;
+• Non-life underwriting risk.

-• health underwriting risk;
+• Life underwriting risk.

 • Market risk.